 Alison Tracy Hale

-This course introduces you to essential texts and contexts for American literature from its origins in European travel writing and Native American oral traditions through colonization, revolution, and the social, political, and industrial transformations of the early 19th century.
-Focused on the intersecting and mutually constitutive categories of “contact, conflict, and community,” the course takes a comparative look at the ways in which different cultures interacted across the space now known as the United States, and emphasizes the ways in which those interactions produced new forms of identity and community—often at the expense of previous models or the exclusion of certain peoples.
-Expect to read both “classic” texts of early America (Franklin, Paine, Rowlandson, Poe) and those that are less familiar and that come from communities and perspectives outside of the Anglo-American canonical tradition.
+This course introduces you to essential texts and contexts for American (U.S.) literature from its origins in European travel writing and Native American oral traditions through colonization, revolution, and the social, political, and economic transformations of the end of the 18th Century.
+Focused on the shifting notions of community and the different bases for inclusion and exclusion, the course takes a comparative look at the ways in which populations interacted across the space now known as the United States, and emphasizes the ways in which those interactions produced new forms of identity and community—often at the expense of previous models or the exclusion of certain peoples.
+Expect to read “classic” texts of early America (Bradstreet, Rowlandson, Franklin, Paine) and some that are less familiar and that come from communities and perspectives outside of the Anglo-American canonical tradition.
 Course requirements include short writing assignments, a 5-6 page paper, midterm, and final exam.
-This course fulfills the department’s pre-1800 requirement.
+This course counts toward the department’s pre-1800 requirement.

 In this advanced fiction workshop, we will consider what it means for a writer to develop a body of work.
 While we will continue to practice and hone the fundamental skills and techniques used in narrative prose, the expectation in this course will be that you are ready to produce complete works of short fiction and are beginning to explore your own voice, aesthetic, subjects, and themes as a writer.
 To this end, our work will be two-fold: we will read selections from seven collections of short fiction to examine how important contemporary American short story writers pursue particular themes, return to and re-examine various topics, and develop a recognizable style or aesthetic.
 You will simultaneously produce a total of six works of original fiction, and the semester will culminate in a portfolio that curates your best work augmented by an artist’s statement that illuminates why you have chosen the stories you have and what the portfolio reveals about your own body of work.
 This course is, obviously, reading and writing intensive.
 A great deal is going to be asked of you.
 It is my hope that by dint of the hard work you will put in over this semester, each one of you will grow as a reader and a writer, as a thinker and a critic, and, most importantly, as an artist with a vision.